jon-jacky/home/design.md

   We concluded that the actual encoding is relatively unimportant to the software; the adoption of large characters and a byte-stream encoding per se are much deeper issues. ..."

+  <https://research.swtch.com/utf8> - UTF-8: Bits, Bytes, and Benefits
+  One page summary from the same group that created UTF-8 and wrote the preceding paper.

   <https://nedbatchelder.com/text/unipain.html> - Pragmatic Unicode (2012)